xander-bennett/marketing-muse/README.md

 # marketing-muse
-Using data science to predict the results of a marketing campaign
+Using data science to who is more likely to click on an ad